FreeRADIUS/wiki.freeradius.org/building/Build.md

 ## Building from Source

-If your operating system has support for a package manager such as .deb or .rpm file format, we recommend that you follow the instructions in the (next section)[Build#building-packages] instead:
+If your operating system has support for a package manager such as .deb or .rpm file format, we recommend that you follow the instructions in the [next section](Build#building-packages) instead:

 ```bash
 tar zxvf freeradius-<version>.tar.gz